warpnet/salt-lint/README.rst

 Linting Salt state files
 ------------------------

-It's important to note tat ``salt-lint`` accepts a list of Salt state files or a list of directories.
+It's important to note that ``salt-lint`` accepts a list of Salt state files or a list of directories.

 Configuring
 ===========